The Traditional Anglican Church in Australia: History

 In February 2010, the Anglican Catholic Church in Australia, along with Forward in Faith Australia, filed a petition to the Roman Catholic Church's Congregation for the Doctrine of the Faith at the Vatican to join the Roman Catholic Church as a personal ordinariate under the apostolic constitution Anglicanorum Coetibus.
 The Church of Torres Strait (a diocese in Queensland) submitted a similar but separate proposal in May 2010.
+Some priests of the ACCA have since joined the Personal Ordinariate of Our Lady of the Southern Cross, along with some of their people.
+Despite the corporate petitions to Rome, Anglicanorum Coetibus did not make any provisions for the reception of entire ecclesial bodies.